If you are short listed on the basis of your written application you will be invited for to take the following train driver assessments:

 The test administrator will welcome you and provide you with all the materials required for the tests (paper, pens instructions etc).
 Before each module (whether computerised or paper) you will be given the chance to work through some examples.
 The administrator will check you have answered the sample questions correctly, and if you haven’t, will explain again what is required.
 Always make sure you understand what you are supposed to be doing in each test.
 Once the test starts the administrator cannot give you any assistance.
 The content and sequence of these tests will vary depending on the testing centre used but consists of four parts and will be along these lines:

 First is a Mechanical Comprehension Test (MT4) which is designed to assess your understanding of basic mechanical principles, essential for the technical traction training you will receive as a Trainee Driver.
 You will be given a question booklet and an answer sheet (Virgin send out a practice booklet about a week before).
 The booklet will contain about thirty-six multiple-choice questions, and you are given eighteen minutes to answer as many of them as possible.
 The questions take the form of diagrams of mechanical structures and you are asked a question about each diagram.
 For example, a diagram might show four cogs and the question may be “If cog ‘A’ moves anti-clockwise, which way will cog ‘C’ move?”
 You are marked on both speed and accuracy so work as quickly as you can but only as fast as you can think.
 If you aren’t sure about a particular question leave it and move on to the next; if you have time you can always come back to it.
-In this test you must achieve a fixed percentage of correct answers to progress.
+In this train driver test you must achieve a fixed percentage of correct answers to progress.
 Don’t worry if you aren’t that mechanically minded, many of the questions are more a matter of logic rather than mechanics and you can just work them out!
 I understand that a book called Mechanical & Spatial Relations Tests by Joel Wiensen is a useful guide to these tests and has sample papers.
 Available from www.amazon.co.uk, the ISBN is 0-7641-2340-8.
 (Thanks to Steve for this tip).
 I have heard that at least one TOC has dropped this test as they found they too many people who would have made perfectly good drivers were failing it.

-Second is the Trainability for Rules & Procedures (TRP) Test which is a pen & paper exercise consisting of two parts.
+Second is the Trainability for Rules & Procedures (TRP) Test, also known as the train driver memory test, which is a pen & paper exercise consisting of two parts.
 This test is designed to assess your ability to learn new information and recall that information.
 The first part is a comprehension test, rather like those you did at school.
 In this you listen to a tape about a train driving related topic, read a long-ish passage on the same subject and are then given about five minutes to make notes.
 Be sure to write down the key points; it is a proven fact that information remains in your head longer if you write things down!
 After having about five minutes to study your own notes and the write-up they will be collected by the administrator and you will be given a question booklet and answer sheet.
 There will be around eighteen multiple-choice questions to answer about the subject you have just heard and read about.
 Each question has four possible answers and you have seven minutes to answer the questions.
 Typically, one answer is obviously wrong but the others will be plausible, so you need to tread carefully.
 The second part of the test is more complicated and is basically it is a ‘logic’ assessment.
 You will be given a booklet which contains, for example, a series of printed dials, and you will be given instructions as to what to do when the dials point to particular positions.
 Everything is multiple choice and you have eight minutes to do about forty of these exercises, so you have to work very fast.
 A variation on the TRP that you might encounter is the Rules Acquisition Aptitude Test (RAAT).
 This is very similar to the TRP except that instead of an audio tape you only read passages of information similar to the sort of rules and procedures you would encounter on the railway and then answer multiple choice questions about them.
 All these tests are quite complicated, but once you understand the logic behind them (and make sure you do understand from the administrator) you should be ok.

 four.
 Every two minutes the tester says ‘change’ and you must move on to the next page or screen.
 Ten minutes of solid concentration.
 The point is to work as quickly and accurately as possible.
 This is one of those things that sounds as if it ought to be simple, but more people fail this than anything else.
 A variation on the GBT which you may encounter with some companies (notably Virgin) is the Safe Concentration & Attention Test (SCAAT).
 This is in three parts of three pages each, one minute each for each part.
 The first is similar to the GBT in that you have to find and cross out a target shape among the three pages of various shapes.
 Next, you have to find and cross out two target shapes at the same time.
 In the last part you not only look for target shape on each of the three pages but also look for a shape that changes on each line; i.e. you have to do two things at once.
 An application which simulates the Group Bourdon Test has been created by someone who has done the test.
 The tool incorporates the SCAAT system too – both on-screen and in printed form so you can now practice for both tests prior to assessment.
 It allows you to see what is required and to hone your skills for the big day!
 Many thanks to Chris Gresham for creating this tool; you can download it free from here.